lrq3000/mri_protocol/ComplementaryInfosBiblio.md

 This protocol was designed according to the state-of-the-art scientific litterature by Stephen Karl Larroque with help from Jean-Marc Léonard (Siemens Healthineers) and the CHU Liège MRI department.

 ## Description
-This protocol was designed to offer the best quality and latest technologies (eg, MP2RAGE, FLAWS, 3shells DTI) while maintaining a low TA (Total Acquisition Time) of 46 minutes.
+This protocol was designed to offer the best quality and latest technologies (eg, MP2RAGE, FLAWS, 3shells DTI) while maintaining a low TA (Total Acquisition Time) below 30 minutes.

-All choices are supported by the litterature or specialized technical blog posts.
+All choices are supported by the literature or specialized technical blog posts.
 All the references are mentioned below.

 The protocol includes choices ("decisions" in Siemens terminology) to integrate additional information, such as whether the patient was sedated or not (the sequence name will be changed, and another localizer/scout will be done if necessary).
 As such, the protocol should never be modified during acquisition (except to redo a sequence), since all scenarios should already be integrated.